 Our employees are passionate about being active in the community.
 Be it providing support to residents in an aged care facility, undertaking habitat protection or conservation work or providing food for people facing homelessness - AGL employees are always ready to lend a helping hand.

 To encourage community volunteering, we give our employees one paid workday a year to donate their time and skills to a community group or cause of their choice.

 Volunteering not only delivers genuine social outcomes for the communities our people belong to, it also helps improve our work environment as it fosters important teamwork and leadership skills.

-What’s more, Energy for Life matches all payroll donations dollar-for-dollar, up to $5,000 per employee per year, doubling our employee's donations!
+What’s more, Energy for Life continues to match all payroll donations dollar-for-dollar, up to $5,000 per employee per year, doubling our employee's donations!

 AGL employees also have a proud track record of fundraising for charity.
-In FY2018 alone, AGL employees raised nearly $41,000 (including Energy for Life matching donations) through AGL events.
+In FY19 alone, AGL employees raised nearly $75,000 (including Energy for Life matching donations) through AGL events.
 The new Power to Give platform enables our employees to create their own fundraising pages and Energy for Life will match fundraising pages up to $1,000 per fundraising page.

 * Department of Education, Employment and Workplace Relations, 2011, Review of school funding final report